Post job

 A Treatment Coordinator is responsible for assisting the doctors and other medical professionals in performing treatment procedures and administering medications for the patients.
 Treatment Coordinators manage administrative duties, such as scheduling medical appointments, discussing the treatment plans to the patients, updating medical information on the database, and processing payments for the medical procedures.
 They also coordinate with the insurance agencies to verify the patients' eligibility and information and file documents as necessary.
 A Treatment Coordinator must have excellent communication and organizational skills, especially in maintaining databases and ensuring that all medical forms are organized and safely stored.

 These skill sets are where the common ground ends though.
-An activity specialist responsibility is more likely to require skills like "good communication," "adaptive," "mediation," and "role model."
-Whereas a treatment coordinator requires skills like "customer service," "financial arrangements," "treatment options," and "mental health."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an activity specialist are more likely to require skills like "good communication," "adaptive," "mediation," and "role model."
+On the other hand, a job as a treatment coordinator requires skills like "customer service," "financial arrangements," "treatment options," and "mental health."
+As you can see, what employees do in each career varies considerably.

-But both careers also use different skills, according to real activity specialist resumes.
-While activity specialist responsibilities can utilize skills like "good communication," "adaptive," "mediation," and "role model," some recreational therapy aides use skills like "recreational therapy," "compassion," "music therapy," and "therapeutic recreation programs."
+Each career also uses different skills, according to real activity specialist resumes.
+While activity specialist responsibilities can utilize skills like "good communication," "adaptive," "mediation," and "role model," recreational therapy aides use skills like "recreational therapy," "compassion," "music therapy," and "therapeutic recreation programs."

-When it comes to the differences in education between the two professions, recreational therapy aides tend to reach similar levels of education than activity specialists.
+Average education levels between the two professions vary.
+Recreational therapy aides tend to reach similar levels of education than activity specialists.
 In fact, they're 0.2% more likely to graduate with a Master's Degree and 0.7% more likely to earn a Doctoral Degree.

-Let's now take a look at the drama therapist profession.
-On average, these workers make higher salaries than activity specialists with a $26,079 difference per year.
+On average, drama therapists earn higher salaries than activity specialists, with a $26,079 difference per year.

-Drama therapists are known to earn higher educational levels when compared to activity specialists.
-Additionally, they're 47.1% more likely to graduate with a Master's Degree, and 0.4% more likely to earn a Doctoral Degree.
+Drama therapists typically earn higher educational levels compared to activity specialists.
+Specifically, they're 47.1% more likely to graduate with a Master's Degree, and 0.4% more likely to earn a Doctoral Degree.